vonlanot/los-angeles-crimes/README.md

 **Important Data Notes:**
 * It's important to note that the crime data for 2024 and 2025 within the dataset is incomplete due to the adoption of a new Records Management System for reporting crimes and arrests by the Los Angeles Police Department in 2024.
 As observed in an initial time trend analysis, records for 2024 show a significant drop-off towards the latter half of the year, and 2025 only contains minimal entries.
 To ensure accuracy and avoid misinterpreting trends based on partial data, this project will filter the dataset to include crime incidents up to and including December 31, 2023.
 All analyses and findings presented are therefore based on the complete data up to the end of 2023.
 * A significant proportion of crime incidents (approximately 24.91%) have victim age recorded as 'Unknown/Not Recorded' (or 0/negative in the raw data).
 This substantial data gap means that while our analysis provides valuable insights into the age demographics of *known* victims, these findings may not fully represent the age distribution across *all* crime incidents.
 The presence of such a large "unknown" category limits the comprehensiveness of victim age-based conclusions and highlights a potential area for improved data collection.
+* Similar to victim age, a notable portion of the data, approximately **22.14%**, falls under the 'Unknown/Other' category for victim sex.
+This combines instances where the sex was not specified, was recorded as 'X', or contained clear data entry errors ('H', '-').
+This significant data gap indicates a limitation in fully understanding the sex demographics for all crime incidents and should be kept in mind when interpreting the presented proportions.
 * The data is transcribed from original paper crime reports and may contain some inaccuracies.
 * Some location fields with missing data are noted as `(0°, 0°)`.
 These will require careful handling during analysis.
 * Address fields are provided only to the nearest hundred block to maintain privacy.